elindalenback/what-to-watch/README.md

 ## Site Owner Goals

 - Provide a simple way for users to navigate the ocean of different choices of what to watch

 - Empower users with a time-saving tool to make life easier by offering a convenient solution for efficient decision-making

 - Enhance productivity by streamlining the entertainment selection process

 - Maximize leisure time by providing valuable recommendations promptly

 - Enrich the viewing experience with informed choices

+## User Stories

+### As a user I want to:

+- Navigate through a variety of entertainment options effortlessly.

+- Save time by quickly finding recommendations tailored to my preferences.

+- Avoid the frustration of indecisively scrolling through streaming platforms.

+- Enjoy a more enriching viewing experience with informed choices.

+- Maximize my leisure time by efficiently discovering content I love.

+## Logic Flow

+To help plan my project i used Lucid Charts to create a Flow Chart.
+It's worth noting that since the flow chart was generated early in the project timeline, it may not encompass all aspects of the final tool structure.

+image of lucid chart goes here

+## Feautres

+### Interactive User Interface:
+The script engages users with a friendly welcome message and prompts them to select their preference between watching a movie, TV show, or both.
+This provides an interactive experience by allowing users to indicate their preferences directly.

+### Genre Selection Menu:
+After the user selects their preference, they are presented with a menu of genres to choose from.
+This menu allows users to narrow down their preferences based on specific genres they are interested in, such as Crime, Fantasy, Family, etc.

+### Fetching Data from Google Sheets:
+The script interacts with Google Sheets to retrieve data about movies and TV shows.
+It uses the gspread library along with Google OAuth2 authentication to access the data stored in a Google Sheets document.

+### Recommendation Generation:
+Once the user selects a genre, the script searches the fetched data to find recommendations matching that genre.
+It filters the recommendations based on keywords related to the selected genre, such as "Crime" for crime-related movies or TV shows.

+### Random Recommendation Display:
+After filtering the recommendations, the script randomly selects one recommendation from the filtered list using the random function from 'import random'.
+This randomness adds an element of surprise and discovery for the user, as they are presented with a new recommendation each time.

+### Informative Output:
+The script displays the randomly selected recommendation to the user, along with relevant information such as the title, genre, and possibly other details.
+If no recommendations are found for the selected genre, the user is informed accordingly.

+### Looping and Navigation:
+After displaying a recommendation, the user has the option to get another recommendation, explore other genres, go back to the main menu, or exit the program.
+This looping and navigation mechanism allows users to continue exploring recommendations or exit the program when they are done.